yostane/openidc_intro/README.md

 ### The access token

 The **access token** is the information that allows to query other OIDC endpoints, such as the userInfo endpoint.
-It also allows to access other protected APIs from the RP.
+It also allows accessing other protected APIs from the RP.
 For example, [google allows to use the access token](https://developers.google.com/identity/protocols/OAuth2) to query its protected APIS.
-The access token is not OIDC specific but emanates from OAuth2 with respect to what I explaied above: _(Identity, Authentication) + OAuth 2.0 = OpenID Connect_.
+The access token is not OIDC specific but emanates from OAuth2 with respect to what is explained above: _(Identity, Authentication) + OAuth 2.0 = OpenID Connect_.

 ### The refresh token

 The refresh token is used to obtain a new ID token or access token when.
 This avoids repeating the authentication step.
 However, the refresh token may cause dangerous security breaches and must be manipulated with caution.
 It is strongly recommended to ditch refresh tokens in web apps or mobile apps because it can easily recreate the other tokens.
-Although, it can be used when the RP is an isolated web server because it is much more difficult to attack.
+Although it can be used when the RP is an isolated web server because, it is much more difficult to attack.
 Thus, it is useful in a server page app (such as PHP, ASP), where the tokens reside on the server.

 ### The ID token